Pine Mountain Settlement School

 On a basic level, most of us want to know who our ancestors were as part of our own identity and possibly, destiny.
 We want to explore gender bias, cultural diversity, morals, medical vulnerabilities, and the multiple mentalities that make us tick or make us sick.
 At Pine Mountain Settlement and in the surrounding community we want to evaluate our past practices against our current practices to determine if we are doing our best to sustain, organize and retain our communities of interest.
 We are challenged to serve and reflect our community, while sometimes living outside it, and to exercise responsible sensitivity, environmentalism, and joy while living within its rich echoes.
 We strive to maintain our mission consistent with ideals that move us ALL, whoever and wherever we are — responsibly forward.

 Archives and collections gather the past but they are also roadmaps pointing us to our future.
 As stewards — administrators, archivists, librarians, and collection managers, we are charged with processing the PAST and the FUTURE.
-We can only do a good job if we are in deep partnership with the entities that create social memory — the communities of interest both near and far.
-In a land of contested borders AND contested information, we, the editors have attempted to understand and to move in this digital initiative with caution and concern, and love.
+We can only do a good job if we are in deep partnership with the entities that created and continue to create social memory — the communities of interest both near and far.
+In a land of contested borders AND contested information, we, the editors have attempted to understand and to move in this new digital initiative with some caution, concern, and certainly, love.

-We are reminded of and guided by Uncle William Creech’s hopes that we might provide something for those at “home” and those “overseas” — in other words, our vision is both inward and outward with what we hope is historical understanding and empathy.
+We are reminded of and guided by Uncle William Creech’s REASONS and hopes that we might provide something for those at “home” and those “overseas” — in other words, our vision is both inward and broadly outward with what we hope is historical understanding, intelligence, and empathy.

 “It has never been the archivist’s responsibility to provide a descriptive finding aid that is responsive to all the questions of all of their users all of the time. … Closed archives affect historical understanding. … and empathy.”Francis X. Blouin Jr. and William G. Rosenberg, (2011) Processing the Past: Contesting Authority in History and the Archives, p.155.

 Why so many quotes?
 In many ways, an archive is a repository of quotes.
-We invite the user to find the quotes that resonate with their lives or better yet, “be quotable.”
+We invite the user to find the quotes that resonate with their lives or better yet, we want the user to “be quotable.”